RamsleyLichuma/RamsleyLichuma/README.md

 GraphQL: I'm an advocate for clean and efficient API interactions .
 Continuous Learning:

-The tech landscape is ever-evolving, and I'm constantly seeking new ways to improve my craft  (Consider adding a small image of a brain with a light bulb).
+The tech landscape is ever-evolving, and I'm constantly seeking new ways to improve my craft

 Clean Code Champion: